day8/office-js-event-handler-memory-leak/README.md

 ## Now look at the onclick handler

-When you click on that `run` button, the [`onclick` handler](https://github.com/day8/office-js-memory-leak/blob/master/src/contentapp/contentapp.js#L16-L24) is [this minimal code](https://github.com/day8/office-js-memory-leak/blob/master/src/contentapp/contentapp.js#L16-L24).
+When you click on that `Run` button, the [`onclick`](https://github.com/day8/office-js-memory-leak/blob/master/src/contentapp/contentapp.js#L16-L24) handler is [this minimal code](https://github.com/day8/office-js-memory-leak/blob/master/src/contentapp/contentapp.js#L16-L24).
 It doesn't get any simpler.